Under District of Columbia Law (23 D.C. Code Section 1901 et seq.), crime victims have the following rights:

-- Be present at all court proceedings related to the offense, including the sentencing, and release or parole hearings, unless the court determines that the testimony by the victim would be materially affected if the victim heard other testimony or where the needs of justice otherwise require.
+- The right to be present at all court proceedings related to the offense, including the sentencing, and release, parole, record-sealing, and post-conviction hearings, unless the court determines that testimony by the victim would be materially affected if the victim heard other testimony or where the needs of justice otherwise require.

-- Confer with an attorney for the prosecution in the case which does not include the authority to direct the prosecution of the case.
+- The right to confer with an attorney for the prosecution in the case.

-- An order of restitution from the person convicted of the criminal conduct that caused the victim's loss or injury.
+- The right to receive an order of restitution from the person convicted of the criminal conduct that caused the victim's loss or injury.

-- Receive information about the conviction, sentencing, imprisonment, detention and release of the offender, and about any court order to seal the offender's criminal records.
+- The right to receive information about the conviction, sentencing, imprisonment, detention, and release of the offender, and about any court order to seal the offender's criminal records.

-- Receive notice of the rights provided by the D.C. crime Victims' Rights law and the laws of the District of Columbia.
+- The right to receive notice of the rights provided in this chapter and under the laws of the District of Columbia.

-- Be notified of any available victim advocate or other appropriate person to develop a safety plan and appropriate services.
+- The right to be notified of any available victim advocate or other appropriate person to develop a safety plan and appropriate services.

 - The right to submit, prior to the imposition of sentence, a written victim impact statement containing information concerning any emotional, psychological, financial, or physical harm done to or loss suffered by the victim.

 - The right to offer at the defendant's release or parole hearing a written statement of the victim's opinion whether the defendant should be granted release or parole.